 Life Systems Inspections and Pre-tests

-HAI provides inspection services and pre-testing services of life safety systems.
-HAI witnesses testing conducted by contractors, such as the hydrostatic test required by NFPA 13, which requires that wet, pre-action, and deluge systems be hydrostatically tested.
-HAI also witnesses pneumatic testing of pre-action systems to ensure they will maintain air pressure.
+Hughes provides inspection services and pre-testing services of life safety systems.
+We witness testing conducted by contractors, such as the hydrostatic test required by NFPA 13, which requires that wet, pre-action, and deluge systems be hydrostatically tested.
+WeI also witness pneumatic testing of pre-action systems to ensure they will maintain air pressure.

-During witnessing of the hydrostatic tests, HAI will conduct a rough-in inspection of the suppression systems piping based on NFPA 13.
+During witnessing of the hydrostatic tests, Hughes engineers will conduct a rough-in inspection of the suppression systems piping based on NFPA 13.
 The rough-in inspection validates piping, fittings, supports, sprinkler location, and other installation features.
-HAI provides daily reports of findings and hydrostatic test completion for the suppression systems.
+Hughes provides daily reports of findings and hydrostatic test completion for the suppression systems.

 Fire alarm and detection systems, smoke control systems, and passive barriers are inspected during the final acceptance testing of these systems.
 Fire suppression systems have separate final inspections.